deepteshagrawal-stuff/stuff-nebula-terraform-modules/modules/stuff-aws-lambda/README.md

 create_lambda_url	    | Does lambda url need to be created.
 Function URL will not generated if its false. | False layer_info              | It is a map of object(filename, name, runtimes) to support multiple layers. lambda layers will not get created if its empty. | Empty Map xtended_inline_policies | It is a map of inline policies having name and policy document in json format.
-It will only create cloudwatch logs policy if its empty. | Empty Map
+It will only create cloudwatch logs policy if its empty. | Empty Map invoke_function_url_principal_arn | Principal ARN of the user/role resource which is allowed to call this lambda through its url directly.
+It will not create invoke function url permission if create_lambda_url is false and resource arn is empty. | Empty String

 ## **Usage**
 ```